2015 ISSA Tournament Rules and Information

 12. TEAM SEATING:

-The team listed first or at the top of the bracket will use the first base dugout.
+Unless agreed otherwise, the team listed first or at the top of the bracket will use the first base dugout.
 The team listed second or on the bottom of the bracket will use the third base dugout.
 In the event a team plays back-to-back they will not be required to move to another dugout.

 13. SPECIAL DIVISION RULES: